Plain English is a way of writing and respect for editing to simplify

 One category gives the power to do something (language of authorization), another states a legal duty (language of obligation), and so on.

 I work hard to make my writing more simple and clearer.
 Yet, as this website shows, I have not perfected it.
 But I consistently edit my work.

 And, because some legal documents have technical tax or trust law meaning, not all aspects of our documents are easy to understand without at least a serious re-reading.

 So, maybe 'plainER' better describes some of our documents.
 These tax provisions are sometimes needed because Massachusetts and the IRS continue to have an estate tax.

 To better deal with these facts, and to work towards lower estate tax, tax provisions are in some documents.
 Typically, it is the Massachusetts estate tax of assets over $1 million that is the biggest problem.

 Your gross taxable estate includes all you own, in any form.
 This includes residence, IRAs, 403(b), life insurance, and other assets.

-n a nutshell, we need less than simple language for some documents.
+In a nutshell, we need less than simple language for some documents.

 However, apart from these special provisions, I work hard to eliminate much of the needless words that make reading legal documents difficult - and nearly impossible.
-Even for us fellow attorneys.
+Even for us attorneys.

-Plus - I find that working in this particular urban locale (Boston and surrounding areas) that more and more people are educated and want to understand how their estate planning works.
+I find that working in this particular urban locale (Boston and surrounding areas) that more and more people are educated and want to understand how their estate planning works.